Skip to main content

 Speed Limit Information

-Speed Limit revisions are presented once a year to the Board of County Commissioners (BoCC) for consideration and adoption.
+Speed Limit revisions are presented yearly to the Board of County Commissioners (BoCC) for consideration and adoption.
 Any potential revisions received after March 31 will be held until the next calendar year for presentation to the BoCC.

-Pursuant to RCW 46.09.455, the Board of County Commissioners passed an ordinance allowing for the travel of wheeled ATVs (WATV) on county roads with maximum speed limit of 35 MPH, by licensed drivers over the age of 16.
+Pursuant to RCW 46.09.455, the Board of County Commissioners passed an ordinance allowing wheeled ATVs to travel on county roads with a maximum speed limit of 35 MPH by licensed drivers over the age of 16.
 You can find the roads here.

 Use the link below for more information about how speed limits are set.